 Leave your deluxe oversized stroller at home.

-You will most likely want to bring a stroller (unless you are on a ship that rents them out).
+You will most likely want to bring a lightweight travel stroller (unless you are on a ship that rents them out).
 It should be a lightweight one that can fold easily.
 This will make it much easier to find a convenient storage spot in your stateroom.
 It also makes it easier to roll down narrow hallways on the ship.
 The hallways that often have service carts in them.
 Conversely, if your stroller is too big, it may be too wide to roll through the door of your cabin.
 Seriously.

 Many different models of lightweight strollers could be a great asset, but Kolcraft puts out one that is my personal favorite.
 I originally purchased mine in 2013/2014, but you can find the current version here on Amazon.
 (See our disclosure on Amazon links here.)
 The key features I love about this stroller: (1) It has a very roomy basket underneath — great for storing a wide range of family items when out and about, not just the baby’s.
 (2) It has multi-position recline — great for accommodating naps.
+For more tips and recommendations on great stroller choices, check out our post on the best lightweight travel strollers.

 Related Content: Reduce To These Essential Baby Items On Your Family Cruise